vibinernesto/Mirth-Jest-Framework/README.md

 **Execution**
 Mirth codes will be tested outside the mirth IDE and unit testing will be performed out side mirth completely.

+**Mirth Transformers**
+Mirth transformers will be calling their functions as external JS files